acerbilab/bads/README.md

 - Contact me at <luigi.acerbi@nyu.edu>, putting 'BADS' in the subject of the email.

 This project is under active development.
 If you find a bug, or anything that needs correction, please let me know.

+## BADS for other programming languages

+BADS is currently available only for MATLAB.
+A Python version is being planned.

+If you are interested in porting BADS to Python or another language (R, [Julia](https://julialang.org/)), please get in touch at <luigi.acerbi@nyu.edu> (putting  'BADS' in the subject of the email); I'd be willing to help.
+However, before contacting me for this reason, please have a good look at the codebase here on GitHub, and at the paper [[1](#reference)].
+BADS is a fairly complex piece of software, so be aware that porting it will require considerable effort and programming skills.

 ## Reference